 Emotional Fusion and the Songs of Johnny Cash

-Once you realize this then you might find it perfectly understandable why such a dreary song with an ironically upbeat tempo would be included as a perennial song during his live shows.
-While the lyrics are precisely downbeat in nature, the song is a tale of redemption.
-Redemption was a common theme among Johnny Cash's material
+Once you realize this, then you might find it perfectly understandable why such a dreary song with an ironically upbeat tempo would be included as a perennial song during his live shows.
+While the lyrics are precisely downbeat, the song is a tale of redemption.
+Redemption was a common theme among Johnny Cash's material.

-Among the greatest skills Johnny Cash possessed was his ability to truly put emotion into a song and a performance.
-Cash did not create contrived emotion.
-Nor did he present an egotistical air of presenting self-importance masquerading as philosophical depth.
+Among the greatest skills, Johnny Cash possessed the ability to put emotion into a song and a performance.
+Cash did not create contrived feeling.
+Nor did he present an egotistical air of showing self-importance masquerading as philosophical depth.